Top 12 Director of Communications Skills to Put on Your Resume

 1. Strategic Planning

-Strategic planning, in the context of a Director of Communications, involves developing long-term goals and strategies to effectively manage and guide an organization's messaging, public relations, and communication channels.
-This process focuses on aligning the communication objectives with the organization's mission, vision, and overall strategic goals to ensure consistent and impactful messaging to all stakeholders.
+Strategic planning, in the context of a Director of Communications, means setting long-term goals and pathways to steer an organization’s messaging, public relations, and channels.
+The aim: align communications with the mission, vision, and business strategy so every touchpoint echoes purpose.

 Why It's Important